About Your Guide

 Auriel has an incredible and in-depth interest, knowledge and passion for local history, geography and archaeological sites.
 She is happy to share her knowledge with you and her groups in the outdoors and will make your experience a very memorable one.

 Auriel is passionate, professional and expert in her delivery as a guide.
 She loves her work and loves meeting people from all over the world.
-She has an interest in ecology and is environmentally aware and encourages people to learn about the importance and vulnerability of both marine and terrestrial environments on her trails across County Sligo.
+In addition to her passion and knowledge of Archaeology, she has a great interest in geology, geography and ecology and is extremely environmentally aware.
+She encourages people to learn about the importance and vulnerability of both marine and terrestrial environments.

 Auriel has a long-standing reputation in Sligo with Ireland’s National Tourist Board, Fáilte Ireland and is a Wild Atlantic Way Ambassador and Wild Atlantic Way Champion for Sligo in Ireland.

-She teaches heritage to young age groups in primary schools in the north west as a listed ‘Heritage Expert’ under the National Heritage in Schools Programme.
-She also delivers lectures to second and third level educational institutions in Ireland and brings students on educational field trips.
+Auriel teaches heritage in schools to young age groups in the north west of Ireland and is a listed as a ‘Heritage Expert’ under the National Heritage in Schools Programme.
+She also delivers lectures to second and third level educational institutions in Ireland and takes students out on educational field trips.
+She has ample experience in this area and shows commitment and passion in her delivery.